Pivotal-Open-Source-Hub/geode-security-samples/README.md

 ## Customize settings of your Geode cluster

-Changing envrionment variables of the Geode script: edit the '<path-to-local-repo>/geode-cluster-scripts/gfsh_start_cluster.sh' and adjust these variables based on your settings.
+**Changing envrionment variables of the Geode script**: edit the '/path-to-local-repo/geode-cluster-scripts/gfsh_start_cluster.sh' and adjust these variables based on your settings.
 Use 2 of the LDAP service accounts to set the value of EMPLOYEE_APP_USER and CUSTOMER_APP_USER variables:
 ```
 set variable --name=SAMPLE_SECURITY_IMPL_DIR --value=<path-to-local-repo>/sample-data-grid-security
-set variable --name=EMPLOYEE_APP_USER --value=your-employee-app
+set variable --name=EMPLOYEE_APP_USER --value=your-employee-app-user
-set variable --name=CUSTOMER_APP_USER --value=your-employee-app
+set variable --name=CUSTOMER_APP_USER --value=your-employee-app-user
 ```
 Save your changes.

-Changing LDAP settings: edit the following properties in the '<path-to-local-repo>/geode-cluster-scripts/config/gemfire-server.properties' file to match your LDAP-related settings.
+**Changing LDAP settings**: edit the following properties in the '/path-to-local-repo/geode-cluster-scripts/config/gemfire-server.properties' file to match your LDAP-related settings.
 Use one of your LDAP service accounts to set the username and password for Geode server authentication

 ```
 security-ldap-url=ldap://localhost:10389/